plger/scDblFinder/README.md

 ### Including known doublets

-If you already know of some doublets in the data (e.g. identified via cell hashes and SNPs in multiplexed samples), providing this information through the `knownDoublets` argument will improve the `scDblFinder` scoring and calling of new doublets.
+If you already know of some doublets in the data (e.g. identified via cell hashes and SNPs in multiplexed samples), providing this information through the `knownDoublets` can enable `scDblFinder` to identify similar doublets.
+However, if many of those doublets are homotypic (e.g. made from the same cell type, although from different individuals), this can lead to a decrease in accuracy.

+## Single-cell ATACseq

+We have not yet thoroughly tested the `scDblFinder` parameters in the context of scATACseq data, however preliminary results on a couple of datasets (applied on peak-level counts) suggest that it works decently there if one increases the `nfeatures`.

+<br/><br/>

 For more detail, please see [vignette("scDblFinder")](https://bioconductor.org/packages/devel/bioc/vignettes/scDblFinder/inst/doc/2_scDblFinder.html).

-## Single-cell ATACseq

-We have not yet thoroughly tested the `scDblFinder` paremeters in the context of scATACseq data, however preliminary results on a couple of datasets (applied on peak-level counts) suggest that it works decently there (consider increasing the `nfeatures`).

 <br/><br/>